 Yvette Arellano | Senior Staff, Policy Research & Grassroots Advocate

 Yvette graduated from the University of Houston with a degree in Political Science and a graduate of the University of Houston’s Pre-Law Institute and Hobby Center for Public Policy (CHIP) program.
 She is a strong believer in supporting the community through volunteer efforts.
 She has contributed efforts to organizations such as Donna Marie Clubhouse Mental Health Recovery Center, Planned Parenthood, Kids’ Meals Houston-Houston Food Bank as well as others.
 She believes that through a commitment to community engagement, education and political pressure we can achieve a better standard of living.
 Yvette believes that political participation is vital to her work at T.e.j.a.s and has extensive knowledge regarding EPA databases and toxics registry’s such as the EJ screen.
 In 2015 she lead the campaign against H.R 702 the exportation of crude and other products.
 Yvette represented the gulf south and T.e.j.a.s at the United Nations COP21 in Paris along with the Gulf South Rising Coalition.
 Recently she aided in a collaborative project with Union of Concerned Scientist and T.e.j.a.s which jointly published “Air Toxics and Health in the Houston Community of Manchester” and “Double Jeopardy in Houston: Acute and Chronic Chemical Exposures Pose Disproportionate Risks for Marginalized Communities (2016)”.
 Yvette’s work in environmental justice highlights that access to clean water, air, land and food is a human right.
 She believes that success can be best achieved through intersectionality.

 Yvette has served as co-chair of the Building Equity and Alignment (BEA) initiative to build equitable relationships and expand the pool of resources for base-building organization in people of color, indigenous and low-income communities that are achieving results on frontlines of the climate and ecological crises.
-In addition Yvette serves as a board member of Backbone Campaign which provides creative strategies, artful action support, and convenes training opportunities for change agents across the United States.
+She currently serves as a board member of Backbone Campaign which provides creative strategies, artful action support, and convenes training opportunities for change agents across the United States.